 - If Disk Utility tells you the disk is about to fail, back up your data and replace the disk.
-You can't repair the disk.
+Unfortunately, you can't repair the disk.
 Otherwise, continue to step 4.

 - Step 4: Click Run.

-If Disk Utility reports that the disk appears to be OK or has been repaired, you're done.
-Otherwise, you have to back up as much of your data as possible.
+If Disk Utility reports that the disk appears to be OK or has been repaired, pat yourself on the back and congratulate yourself because you're done.
+Otherwise, you will have to back up as much of your data as possible.

 Solution 7: Initialize the unreadable external drive

-If the error still exists, you have no choice but to click the "Initialize" button.
-But keep in mind that you will lose all your data on this disk.
-If you care about files on the disk, you should at first perform data recovery with High Sierra compatible data recovery software, like iBoysoft Mac Data Recovery.
+If the error has not been resolved and you continue to receive the error message, you have no choice but to click the "Initialize" button.
+Just keep in mind that you will unfortunately lose all of the data on this disk.
+If you have important files on the disk that you don't wish to lose, you should first perform data recovery with High Sierra compatible data recovery software, such as iBoysoft Mac Data Recovery.

-iBoysoft Mac Data Recovery is reliable and easy-to-use data recovery software that can recover data from unreadable external hard drives, hard drives, USB flash drives, SD cards, memory cards, and digital cameras, etc. It supports file systems including APFS, HFSX, HFS, HFS+, exFAT and FAT32.
-Besides, it can recover deleted files even emptied from Mac Trash, recover lost data from formatted, unmountable, inaccessible, corrupted drives on macOS Mojave 10.14/High Sierra 10.13/Sierra 10.12 and OS X 10.11/10.10/10.9/10.8/10.7.
+iBoysoft Mac Data Recovery is a form of reliable and easy-to-use data recovery software that can recover data from unreadable external hard drives, hard drives, USB flash drives, SD cards, memory cards, and digital cameras, etc. It supports file systems including APFS, HFSX, HFS, HFS+, exFAT and FAT32.
+Besides, it can recover deleted files even emptied from Mac Trash, recover lost data from formatted, unmountable, inaccessible, corrupted drives on macOS 10.14/10.13/10.12 and OS X 10.11/10.10/10.9/10.8/10.7.